quicwg/base-drafts/draft-ietf-quic-transport.md

 allow it to compute the key.

-### Server-Specific Behaviors {#server-specific-behaviors}
+### Server Packet Handling {#server-pkt-handling}

-If a server receives a packet that has an unknown connection ID, an unsupported version, and a sufficient length to be an Initial packet for some version supported by the server, it SHOULD send a Version Negotiation packet as described in {{send-vn}}.
+If a server receives a packet that has an unsupported version. and a sufficient length to be an Initial packet for some version supported by the server, it SHOULD send a Version Negotiation packet as described in {{send-vn}}.
+Servers MAY rate control these packets to avoid storms of Version Negotiaion packets.

 Servers MUST drop other packets that contain unsupported versions.

+Packets with a supported version, or no version field, are matched to a connection as described in {{packet-handling}}.
+If not matched, the server continues below.

-If the packet is a supported version, and an Initial packet fully conforming with the specification, the server proceeds with the handshake ({{handshake}}).
+If the packet is an Initial packet fully conforming with the specification, the server proceeds with the handshake ({{handshake}}).
 This commits the server to the version that the client selected.

-If the packet is a supported version and a 0-RTT packet, the server MAY buffer a limited number of these packets in anticipation of a late-arriving Initial Packet.
+If the packet is a 0-RTT packet, the server MAY buffer a limited number of these packets in anticipation of a late-arriving Initial Packet.
 Clients are forbidden from sending Handshake packets prior to receiving a server response, so servers SHOULD ignore any such packets.

 Servers MUST drop incoming packets under all other circumstances.